-- 7. Select the appropriate printer model.
-If this is not listed, you may need to install the manufacturer's driver, then repeat steps 2 through 6. - 8.
+- 5. Enter your server name (or the server's IP Address) in the Address field and the printer name prefixed with printers/ in the Queue field.
+The name of the printer will be the same as configured on the server.
+For example: printers/my_office_printer.
+Note: if you have selected LPR as the connection method, the printers/prefix will not be required (see followin section). - 6.
+Select the appropriate printer model.
+If this is not listed, you may need to install the manufacturer's driver, then repeat steps 2 through 6. - 7.
 Take some time to print from the workstation and confirm that printing succeeds.

-Figure 24.3.
-Setting up a workstation printer on Mac OS 10.5
+Figure 21.3.
+Setting up a workstation printer on Leopard